qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

 .. code-block:: python

- import os # This is is needed in the pyconsole also from qgis.core import (
+ import os # This is is needed in the pyqgis console also from qgis.core import (
      QgsVectorLayer
  )